nginxinc/nginx-gateway-fabric/site/content/how-to/control-plane-configuration.md

 docs: "DOCS-1416"
 ---

-Learn how to dynamically update the Gateway Fabric control plane configuration.
+Learn how to dynamically update the NGINX Gateway Fabric control plane configuration.

 ## Overview